-With many employers continuing to encourage their staff to work from home, our top tips and suggestions for creating an effective environment will help maintain a work life home life balance.
+With working from home becoming a norm in everyday working lives, here are our top tips and suggestions for creating an effective environment will help maintain a work life home life balance.

 Set yourself ‘working hours’